Paul E. Marik: Advocacy for IV vitamin treatments

 Marik is inventor of the "Marik protocol", also known as the "HAT" protocol, which proposes intravenous administration of hydrocortisone, ascorbic acid (vitamin C), and thiamine (vitamin B1) as a treatment for preventing sepsis for people in intensive care.
 Marik's own initial research, published with four other authors in Chest in 2017, showed a dramatic evidence of benefit.
 The single-center, observational study compared outcomes of 47 consecutive sepsis patients who were treated with HAT during a 7-month period to 47 consecutive control patients during the preceding 7-month period.
 The study reported 19 deaths in the control group and 4 deaths in the treatment group.

 Marik's findings received attention on social media and National Public Radio, but drew criticism from the wider medical community for being science by press conference.
 ER doctor Jeremy Faust was one of a number of skeptics of the results, noting the low reliability of the study design and potential for bias.
 The controversy prompted other groups to conduct studies of the HAT protocol.
 A systematic review of six randomized and five non-randomized controlled trials in 2021 found that the claimed benefits of the protocol could not be confirmed.

+In August 2023, Marik was informed by the American Board of Internal Medicine (ABIM) that his board certification was to be revoked for "spreading false or inaccurate medical information".
+ABIM revoked his board certification in August 2024.